 with boundary conditions prescribed as

-Note that this setting is similar to that introduced in Section \ref{s:implicit_neural_rep}, except we have replaced the generic target function $\psi$ with the system state $\mb{q}$ which may be multi-dimensional.
-Additionally $\Omega/\partial\Omega \subset \mathbb{R}^{n_{x}}$ represent the problem domain/boundary, $\mb{x} \in \Omega$ are the spatial coordinates, $\mc{R}$ is the PDE operator, and $\mc{B}$ represents a boundary condition operator.
-The PDE operator $\mc{R}$ may be non-linear and typically results in a system of equations derived from conservation laws.
-The vectors $\mb{p}_{\mc{R}}$ and $\mb{p}_{\mc{B}}$ parameterize the governing equations and boundary conditions respectively, either explicitly by appearing in the resulting relations or implicitly as generative factors or design variables.
-In the present work, the governing equations and/or boundary conditions have an implicit dependence on the geometric design variables and would appear as elements of $\mb{p}_{R}$ and/or $\mb{p}_{B}$.
+where $\mb{q}$ is the state, $\Omega/\partial\Omega \subset \mathbb{R}^{n_{x}}$ are the problem domain/boundary, $\mb{x} \in \Omega$ are the spatial coordinates, $\mc{R}$ is the PDE operator, and $\mc{B}$ is the boundary-condition operator.
+The vectors $\mb{p}_{\mc{R}}$ and $\mb{p}_{\mc{B}}$ parameterize the governing equations and boundary conditions respectively; either \emph{explicitly} by appearing in the resulting relations or \emph{implicitly} as generative factors or geometric design variables.
+Consider $\pmb{\mu}$ to be the collection of all such parameters, written as